The Vanishing Act: Production

 The expected shooting duration is about 35 days in India, and 15 days in Los Angeles/Malaysia.

 With The Vanishing Act, Rupesh Paul wants to explore the new galore of technologies and their effect on the human brain, which have not been explored before.

 The film's trailer was shown at the 2014 Cannes Film Festival to seek co-producers for the film.
 The film reportedly has received offers for co-production from China and Malaysia.
 When asked, the director said he had rushed the teaser for the sake of Cannes, and afterwards issued an unconditional apology for the fictional love-triangle portrayed in the teaser, and the press was told that he wished a film to be released by September.
-The trailer was shot at Mumbai in six days.
 A completed film is expected for as early as an August release.

 The Official Logo of the feature film was released at the AFM 2014 recently by Rupesh Paul.